Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 Join other members who use insider sighting data to make the most of their park days.
 Save time, respect wildlife, and increase your chances of the kind of encounter you remember for the rest of your life.

-The full map includes field-tracked updates, photos, detailed notes, and far more pins.
+The full map includes field observations, photos, detailed notes, and many more sightings.

 Animals

-Caution: Stay 100 yards from bears and wolves.
-Stay 25 yards from all other wildlife.
+Always follow park wildlife safety guidance: Stay at least 100 yards from bears and wolves and 25 yards from other wildlife.
 Carry bear spray.
-Use pullouts.
-Do not block traffic.
+Use legal pullouts and never block traffic.

 Simplified preview